tepesalexandru/quartz/content/PSM_1/Questions Packs/Scrum Theory.md

 - Research and identifying of viable markets, technologies, and product capabilities
 - Managing the operation of an organization
 - Development of almost everything we use in our daily lives as individuals and societies

+#### Question 15
+What are the three pillars that uphold Scrum?
+- Adaptation
+- Transparency
+- Inspection

+#### Question 16
+Definition of “Done” is created during the first Sprint and remains unchanged until the Product release.

+Answer: False

+#### Question 17
+What comprises Scrum?
+- Roles
+- Events
+- Artifacts
+- Rules